ryanmzilis/com.docker.devenvironments.code/Contributing.md

 ### Labels

-Add a `needs: editorial` label if you need an editor to check your changes.
+Always add a `needs: editorial` label so that editors know that there is new content to be checked.
 Editing changes are non-blocking for the merge of the pull request.
 Add a `needs: visual` label if you need visual assets for your changes, also visual changes are non-blocking.
 Make sure to Cc TLHuang in your pull request description in order to help her understand what visual assets you may need.